New Zealand moves to mandate DMARC enforcement

 Five-step action plan to reach p=reject fast

-1. Discover every domain – Partnering with a dedicated DMARC provider like Red Sift gives you full visibility into every primary, secondary, and legacy domains including parked or redirect records.
+1. Discover every domain – Partnering with a dedicated DMARC provider like Red Sift gives you full visibility into every primary, secondary, and legacy domain including parked or redirect records.

-2. Align SPF & DKIM – With Red Sift OnDMARC, you can ensure all legitimate senders are authorised and signing correctly; remove redundancies.
+2. Align SPF & DKIM – With Red Sift OnDMARC, you can ensure all legitimate senders are authorized and signing correctly; remove redundancies.

 3. Start with p=none, then quarantine, then reject – Graduate through DMARC policies with ease, reaching DMARC enforcement p=reject in just 6-8 weeks.